TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

                         - Jobs folder contains config files of the jobs, these config files will have all the steps and configuration that is required to run the job.
                         - automate folders contains python file that run all the jobs one by one it also contains config file to specify which job we need to run and the order.

+     3. Apart from these five folders, which are basically our jenkins jobs.
+There are two more jobs that are not contributing in the rdf transformation but very               imperative for preparing and cleaning workspace:
+          - clean_workspace - It will clean the complete workspace, in case if contains something
+          - prepare_workspace - It will clean the repository from git and prepare the workspace for the rdf transformation direct mappings